 The Mudlust rolltop framebag offers the same great durability of the traditional Mudlust in a rolltop, zipperless version.
 The main advantage of a rolltop is that it eliminates the risk of a blown-out zipper when over stuffing your framebag.
-On a Rockgeist designed frame bag with molded #10 YKK zippers, blowouts are a rare event and no Rockgeist frame bags have been back for repair with these zippers.
-Its more common to see blow outs on coiled zippers (zippers with a flat outer profile covered with a shiny urethane tape).
+On a Rockgeist designed frame bag with molded #10 YKK zippers, blowouts are a rare event.
+It’s more common to see blow outs on coiled zippers (zippers with a flat outer profile covered with a shiny urethane tape).
 However, with the right amount of zipper age, harsh elements, and some bad luck, blow-outs of any zipper type can happen.
 The disadvantage of rolltop framebags?
 They are a little heavier, entry in and out can be slower then the zippered alternative, and more challenging to get into while riding.

 The standard design for a rolltop is positioned on the drive side of the bag and still allows a zippered map pocket on the non-drive side.
 Straps to secure the roll-top closure will be positioned close to the center of the top-tube.
 This is essential to allow compatibility with your top-tube bags (both stem side and seat post side).
 For framebags built from multiple COLORS please select them here.

 - Variable velcro attachment to the top tube near your stem.
 This allows compatibility with your choice of top tube bag, including the Rockgeist Medic and Cache

 - Removable internal vertical divider to maintain bag width (to prevent leg-rub)